andamira/webera.sh/README.md

 wget raw.githubusercontent.com/andamira/webera/master/webera && chmod +x webera
 ```

-Then you can generate (`webera -n`) or [download](https://raw.githubusercontent.com/andamira/webera/master/.weberarc) a new configuration file for your project.
+You can generate (`webera -n`) or [download](https://raw.githubusercontent.com/andamira/webera/master/.weberarc) a new example configuration file for the project.

-Place the templates inside the `tem/` directory, and configure the corresponding routes in the `.weberarc` config file, like this:
+Just place the templates inside the `tem/` directory, and configure the corresponding routes in the `.weberarc` config file, like this:

 ```
 template : route : index.html   : /
 ```

-Finally generate the website in the `out` directory, by default.
+And generate the website.
+It will be created in the `out` directory by default.

 ```sh
 ./webera -tr